Skip to main content

 CPA Review Platform

 The May 2026 CPA Licensure Examination (CPALE) is fast approaching.
-Whether you are a first-time taker or a retaker, having a clear understanding of the schedule, requirements, and application process is essential to avoid last-minute stress.
+Whether you are a first-time taker, a retaker, or a conditional examinee taking a removal exam, having a clear understanding of the schedule, requirements, and application process is essential to avoid last-minute stress.
 This guide covers everything you need to know about the May 2026 CPALE.

 May 2026 CPALE Exam Schedule